lawrennd/old_talks/_ml/modelling-things.md

 often prefer to leave out the mean function to ensure that the signal variance is explained through non parametric part of the model rather than the parametric mean function.
-In what follows we will drop the mean function and focus only on the covariance function.
+In what follows we will drop the mean function and focus only on the covariance function.}

 \todo{Mention here an example of things going wrong?
 Or do a short run of a mauna loa data to demonstrate, with a mean function included?}